|Nutrition Facts (per serving)|

 Turn the heat down to medium and keep stirring the rice for 5 minutes.

 Turn the heat to low, put on the lid, and simmer for 45 minutes.
 You can tilt the lid to allow the steam to escape.
 Season to taste and add your choice of toppings.

 Rinse and wash the rice and soak the rice in water for 30 minutes, then drain the water.

 Put rice into a freezer bag and freeze for 2 to 3 hours.
 This can result in a smoother textured congee.

-Boil 1 liter of water in a large pot, and then add the frozen rice into the boiling water.
+Boil 1 quart of water in a large pot and then add the frozen rice into the boiling water.